annahorbacz/fleet-cost-balance-analytics/README.md

 ## Repository Notes

-The Power BI report included in this repository uses fully anonymized and simulated data created for portfolio purposes.
+The Power BI report included in this repository is based entirely on anonymized and simulated data created for portfolio purposes.